- Wild Game

 A hearty venison soup based off a classic Scotch broth, with barley, turnips, carrots — and an ingredient dear to the Scots, fresh chopped nettles.

-Yeah, most people know me as a meat and fish guy, but I love working with greens and herby things every bit as much — especially in springtime.
-What follows are my favorite recipes for greens like nettles, wild green onions, wild mustards, etc. Not all are vegetarian, but all can be made so easily. […]
+Most people know me as a meat and fish guy, but I love working with greens and herby things every bit as much — especially in springtime.
+What follows are my favorite recipes for greens like nettles, wild green onions, wild mustards, etc. Not all are vegetarian, but all can be made so easily.
+And […]